What is SEF 44?

 If the at-fault vehicle has the same amount of insurance as the injured person, then the injured Albertan has no access to SEF 44 coverage even if they only received a portion of the at-fault motorist’s insurance because there are several seriously injured claimants.

-If we assume that each of the six seriously injured Albertans are entitled to damages of $500,000.00 against the at-fault motorist’s $1,000,000.00 insurance policy.
+Using the same example as before, if we assume that each of the six seriously injured Albertans is entitled to damages of $500,000.00 against the at-fault motorist’s $1,000,000.00 insurance policy.
 That is $3,000,000.00 of damages against $1,000,000.00 of insurance.
-Each injured Albertan in this scenario gets only $166,667.00 (and the rest of their needs must be satisfied either out of their own pocket or through social programs funded by tax dollars).
+Each injured Albertan receives only $166,667.00 (and the rest of their needs must be satisfied either out of their own pocket or through social programs funded by tax dollars).
 The irony is that if the at-fault motorist had no insurance or $200,000.00 of coverage, those fictitious six seriously injured Albertans would be better off.
 In other words, the current wording of the SEF 44 endorsement does not deduct from the innocent party’s SEF endorsement the share of the at-fault motorist’s insurance that they actually receive but, rather, the full amount of the at-fault motorist’s insurance coverage for the purposes of determining whether there is under insurance.

 Clearly, there is a need for either a change in the wording of the SEF 44 endorsement or, alternatively, different family protection endorsement that Albertans can purchase that would address and rectify the situation.
-In other words, in the experience of Robinson LLP, there is a need for a family protection endorsement that protects injured victims where there are numerous injured parties that have to share the at-fault motorist’s third party liability insurance.
+In other words, in the experience of the injury lawyers at Robinson LLP, there is a need for a family protection endorsement that protects injured victims where there are numerous injured parties that have to share the at-fault motorist’s third-party liability insurance.
 Ironically, as it stands now, where there is more than one innocent Albertan injured in an accident, they are probably much better off if the at-fault motorist has no insurance or little auto insurance.